-- 4.1 The Inverclyde Health and Social Care Partnership (HSCP) operates in accordance with the Public Bodies (Joint Working) (Scotland) Act 2014. - 4.2 The 2014 Act requires that a Market Facilitation Plan is produced to set out our Health and Social Care commissioning priorities and intentions for Inverclyde going forward over the duration of the overarching Strategic Plan 2016 2019. - 4.3 The Market Facilitation and Commissioning Plan represents the communication with service providers, service users, carers and other stakeholders about the future shape of our local Health and Social Care market. - 4.4 By implementing the Plan, we can ensure that we are responsive to the changing needs of Inverclyde service users.
+- 4.1 The Inverclyde Health and Social Care Partnership (HSCP) operates in accordance with the Public Bodies (Joint Working) (Scotland) Act 2014. - 4.2 The 2014 Act requires that a Market Facilitation Plan is produced to set out our Health and Social Care commissioning priorities and intentions for Inverclyde going forward over the duration of the overarching Strategic Plan 2019 2024. - 4.3 The Market Facilitation and Commissioning Plan represents the communication with service providers, service users, carers and other stakeholders about the future shape of our local Health and Social Care market. - 4.4 By implementing the Plan, we can ensure that we are responsive to the changing needs of Inverclyde service users.
 The Plan aims to identify what the future demand for care and support might look like and thereby help support and shape the market to meet our future needs. - 4.5 This requires structured activities and well planned engagement.
-Mature and constructive partnership working is critical in ensuring that we create an innovative and flexible approach to service delivery. - 4.6 The document is, therefore, aimed at existing and potential providers of Health and Social Care Services.
+Mature and constructive partnership working is critical in ensuring that we create an innovative and flexible approach to service delivery.
+Inverclyde HSCP wants to continue to work in partnership and develop a market that delivers improved experiences and outcomes for the service users of Inverclyde who use the services now and will do in the future.
+This is underpinned by the Public Bodies (Joint Working) (Scotland) Act 2014 principles of integration to improve the quality and consistency of services for patients, carers, service users and their families, and provide seamless, joined-up quality health and social care services in order to care for people in their homes or a homely setting where it is safe to do so.
+Continuous service and quality improvement are therefore fundamental to ensuring service users are at the heart of what we do but also that the Partnership uses its experiences to measure its performance against these principles. - 4.6 The document is, therefore, aimed at existing and potential providers of Health and Social Care Services.
 It represents the beginning of communication to find the best ways to use available resources in the context of complex change and challenges. - 4.7 The Market Facilitation and Commissioning Plan was collaboratively produced by the Strategic Planning Group.